jessehouchins/castjs/README.md

 ### Built-in Helpers

 Custom modules have access to a handfull of useful helpers for parsing data.
-These include:
+You can use these from within you module methods by calling `this.helperName(x)`.

 - `makeType(x)` converts `x` to a the same data type as the module by running it's initialize function and returning the value.
 - `makeString(x)` converts `x` to a string if it can, or falls back to an empty string.